The Tax Court in Brief July 26 – July 31, 2021

 Petitioner’s husband had founded American Medical Missionary Care, Inc. (AMMC) in 1998.
 AMMC applied to the IRS for recognition of tax-exempt status in 2000, claiming the tax exempt status of operating a “clinic to provide medical examination and treatment” for those who are unable to afford such services.
 The IRS granted AMMC’s application, thereby categorizing AMMC as a tax-exempt entity under section 501(a) and (c)(3).

 Petitioner held various positions in AMMC between 2000 and 2014.
 In particular, Petitioner was listed as a member of AMMC’s board of directors in 2000 and was listed as secretary and treasurer in an annual report filed in October 2012 with the State of Michigan, AMMC’s state of incorporation.
-Petitioner was also listed as director on AMMC’s Form 990 for 2013, and as its secretary on the Form 990 for 2014.
+Petitioner was also listed as a director on AMMC’s Form 990 for 2013, and as its secretary on Form 990 for 2014.
 Petitioner regularly attended AMMC’s board meetings during 2013 and 2014, but neither she nor her husband had an employment contract with AMMC in either year.
 Nevertheless, AMMC provided on its Form 990 for 2013 that it provided compensation to Petitioner in her capacity as “Secretary/Dir” and to Petitioner’s husband in his capacity as “Pres/Dir.”
 AMMC issued Petitioner and her husband W-2 forms and a Tax Statement for 2013, and Petitioner reported these wages on a jointly filed Form 1040.
 However, AMMC reported on its Form 990 for 2014 that Petitioner and her husband had each received zero reportable compensation from the organization.
 AMMC did not issue the Ononujus a Form W-2 for 2014, and Petitioner and her husband reported that they received no salaries or wages from any sources on their 2014 return.

 During 2014, AMMC maintained at least three checking accounts: a Bank of America account; a Saginaw Medical Federal Credit Union account; and a Financial Plus Credit Union account.
 Petitioner had signature authority over all three accounts.
-During that year, AMMC had issued petitioner several checks from the Saginaw and the Financial Plus accounts, totaling to $115,000 for the taxable year.
+During that year, AMMC had issued the petitioner several checks from the Saginaw and the Financial Plus accounts, totaling to $115,000 for the taxable year.
 Additionally, AMMC had paid $15,000 to Blue Cross Blue Shield of Michigan for health insurance covering Petitioner and her family.

 In October 2015, the IRS commenced an examination of AMMC’s Form 990 for 2013, and the revenue agent (RA) later expanded the examination to include AMMC’s Form 990 for 2014 and the potential excise tax liability of Petitioner and her husband.
 The RA found Petitioner to have received excess benefits in the amount of $130,000 (the proceeds from the Saginaw and Financial Plus accounts, plus the health insurance benefits).